JadeCong/JadeCong.github.io/contents/documentations/Metaverse.md

 featured: false
 ---

 Based on the **Industrial Metaverse Platform**, the whole processes of industrial production which include requirement, design, development, testing, deployment and operating could be accelerated serval times for high efficiency and more convenience.
-These docs are mainly targeted for applications in the fields of **Omniverse** and **Digital Twin**.
+The docs are mainly targeted for basic principles, methods, algorithms and applications in the fields of **Omniverse** and **Digital Twin**.

 0. this unordered seed list will be replaced by toc as unordered list {:toc}